 - 16 miles of Interstate 10 frontage, 65K vehicles per day

 |Median Home Value||$185,725|

 Source: ESRI Business Analytics, June 2015; 20 minute commute shed from Interstate 10 and Verrado Way

 Manufacturing, Distribution and Logistics

 Buckeye is emerging as a center of logistics, distribution, and manufacturing.
-Existing businesses such as the Wal-Mart / Sam’s Club Distribution Center, Wal-Mart Transportation and Logistics, Clayton Homes, and Fertizona are not only successful within our community but are expanding.
+Buckeye has been recently named the new headquarters for Nikola Motor Company.
+Existing businesses such as the Cardinal IG, Wal-Mart / Sam’s Club Distribution Center, Wal-Mart Transportation and Logistics, Clayton Homes, and Fertizona are not only successful within our community, they are expanding.

 Buckeye provides the transportation access you’re looking for without all the congestion of other cities.
 Learn more about the transportation assets Buckeye has to offer your business.

 Critical to the needs of next generation businesses, higher education and technical training is an absolute mandate in order to propel our economy.
 The delivery system of disseminating curriculum is evolving rapidly and to that end, the City of Buckeye is prepared to embrace existing and new opportunities to enhance our higher education delivery system.

 - Estrella Mountain Community College Buckeye Educational Center

 Health spending is rising, most notably in the wealthiest countries where growth of health spending exceeds GDP growth substantially.